wiseman-timelord/Meta-Port/README.md

 - Single Version Processes...
 ```

-...This will be updated when I use Single version next, consider it, Experimental and would be something like this..
+...This will be updated when I use it next
+...consider it EXPERIMENTAL...
+...it would be something like this...

 Found existing MetaQuotes directory
 Copy successful.
 Deleting original MetaQuotes directory